Workplace Safety tips from our Workers’ Compensation Lawyers!

-Workplace injuries cost employers and employees alike, but most are entirely preventable.
-According to OSHA, workplace injuries cost employers more than $1 billion in direct worker’s compensation costs alone.
-When higher insurance rates and worker’s comp attorneys and other indirect costs are factored in, the cost of on-the-job injuries can add up quickly.
+Workplace safety is a key metric for most businesses.
+Workplace injuries cost employers and employees alike and most are entirely preventable.
+According to OSHA safety, workplace injuries cost employers more than $1 billion in direct worker’s compensation costs alone.
+When higher insurance rates, workers’ compensation attorney costs, and other indirect costs are factored in, the cost of on-the-job injuries adds up quickly.

-Workers lose out on lost wages, suffer medical bills and discomfort related to their injuries and experience the disruption of their work and family lives.
-The vast majority of workplace injuries are preventable with the right equipment, training and commitment by managers and staff in creating a culture of safety.
+Workplace safety issues cause losses in the form of lost wages, medical bills, and discomfort related to workplace injuries and workers experience the disruption of their work and family lives.
+The vast majority of workplace injuries are preventable with the right equipment, OSHA safety training, and a commitment by managers and staff to creating a culture of safety in the workplace.

-Consider these tips for improving safety at your workplace:
+Consider these personal injury attorney’s tips for improving workplace safety:

 1. Follow safety regulations to the letter – Eliminating shortcuts and encouraging employees to follow all safety regulations will reduce workplace injuries.
 While it’s easy to rationalize cutting corners here and there, it’s a bad habit, as it will lead to increasingly unsafe behavior.
 Draw the line and stick to it.